Learn to Hunt

 Contact Information by County

 Uncommon in Iowa; scattered throughout eastern and north central Iowa.
 It has also been documented in the Little Sioux River watershed in northwest Iowa and in the Mississippi River.
 They are a hardy fish found in areas where oxygen often reaches very low levels.
 Drainage of Iowa wetlands has eliminated suitable habitats in much of its original range.

 Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.

 State Records are not documented for non-game species.

 The Central Mudminnow is used as a bait minnow.
 Many Walleye anglers prefer it for bait because of its hardiness.

 The Central Mudminnow lives in cool creeks, ditches, sloughs and heavily vegetated swamps, ponds, bogs and marshes.
-In parts of Missouri, the Central Mudminnow is found in areas with heavily vegetated marshes of American lotus, watercress, pickerel weed, sedges and cattails, and substrates of deep mud, peat or organic debris overlying sand.
 It is tolerant of high acidity and low oxygen water, as it can use its air bladder as a lung.
 It avoids fast-moving waters and is intolerant of high turbidity.
 Researchers have found that the Central Mudminnow can survive high water temperatures in isolated pools, others cite high temperatures and the advent of agriculture, “which has made the natural waters turbid, silted the bottoms of creeks and ponds and destroyed many habitats by drainage,” as reasons for sporadic occurrence in its southern range.